kire9613/KTH_master_thesis/README_Team5.md

 ## **Important to read if code review for Team 5 is to be done!**

-The implementation done by Team 5 can mostly be found under the `svea_starter/src/svea_core` directory.
-At that location one will also find the particular *[`svea_starter/src/svea_core/README.md`](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core)* for the Team 5 implementation.
+The implementation done by Team 5 can mostly be found under the *[`svea_starter/src/svea_core`](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core)* directory.
 Any specifics regarding the implementation can be found there.

 # Quick Guide To Start the Simulation
 Run one of two options in a terminal: